ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

     templates
 ```

-This is necessary because Flask **strictly** renders static content in folders named `static`, and renders `.html` files located within `templates`.
-Because we changed file locations, we need to edit our `index.html` file.
+This was necessary because Flask **strictly** renders CSS, Javascript, and images in folders named `static`, and renders `.html` files located within `templates`.
+Because we've shifted a few files locations, we need to edit our `index.html` file.

-Open the `index.html` file in the templates folder and replace the line
+Open the `index.html` file in the `templates` folder and replace the line

 ```html
 <link rel="stylesheet" href="dist/css/style.css">
 ```

 with:

 ```html
 <link rel="stylesheet" href="{{url_for('static',filename='css/style.css')}}">
 ```

 `url_for()` helps Flask find the location of our `style.css` file when rendering the `index.html` file.
-Read more about `url_for()` at the [end](#conclusions) of the article.
+This isn't as confusing as it looks – when we call `url_for('static',filename='css/style.css')`, we are saying:

+_In the root directory, find a folder named static.
+Then find a file named "style.css" within the "css" folder"_.

-Speaking of Flask - it's time to create the backend.
+Speaking of Flask – we're almost ready to implement our functionality.

-## Setting up the virtual environment
+## Setting Up the Virtual Environment

 We'll create a [Virtual environment](https://docs.python.org/3/library/venv.html) for our project.
+The virtual environment will be useful later on when we host our web application on Code Capsules, and it will ensure we are using the same Python libraries.

-To create a Virtual environment, navigate to the `project` directory in a terminal, and enter `virtualenv env`.
+To create a Virtual environment, navigate to the `project` directory in a terminal.
+Then, enter `virtualenv env`.

 Activate the virtual environment with: